-The underground electrical collector and communication systems generally will be installed by plowing or trenching the cables.
+The underground electrical collector and communication systems generally would be installed by plowing, trenching or directionally drilling the cables.
 Using this method, the disturbed soils and topsoil are typically replaced over the buried cable within one day, and the drainage patterns and surface topography are restored to pre-existing conditions.
-In grassland/rangeland areas, disturbed soils will be re-vegetated with a weed-free native plant seed mix.
+In grassland/rangeland areas, disturbed soils would be re-vegetated with a weed-free native plant seed mix.